Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/development-plan/schedule.md

 ```
 ## Milestone Demo Features

-### Milestone Demo 1
-* User can create/log in to account
-    * Task 11 - Create user account management system
-    * Use Case 7 - Log in
-    * Use Case 8 - Account Creation
-* User can choose between two pets
-    * Task 6 - Create pet art
-* User can view main page with static image of pet
-    * Task 7 - Create pet display
-* User can link with Canvas (return to user their course names)
-    * Task 13 - Setup Canvas Integration
-    * Use Case 2 - Link Canvas
-* Host site
-    * Task 15 - Host site

-### Milestone Demo 2
-* User can create and view tasks
-    * Task 1 - Create task page
-* User can navigate to pet profile page
-    * Task 4 - Create pet profile page
-* User can interact with their pet (feed candies)
-    * Task 5 - Make the pet reactive
-* Canvas assignments are imported as tasks
-    * Task 1 - Create task page
-    * Use Case 2 - Link Canvas
-* User can use calendar feature
-    * Task 2 - Create calendar page
-* User can choose between more pets
-    * Task 6 - Create pet art

-### Milestone Demo 3
-* Make the pet reactive + Multiple frames for each tier
-    * Task 5 - Make the pet reactive
-* User can complete and organize tasks
-    * Task 1 - Create task page
-* Create the inventory page
-    * Task 4 - Create pet profile page
-* Implement progression system graphically
-    * Task 8 - Create progression system
+### Milestone Demo 1 [Account Creation & Pet Selection]
+F: User can create/log in to account

+R: User can enter credentials

+R: Credentials are authenticated via JWT token

+R: First-time user will be sent a verification email

+F: User can choose between two pets

+R: Select between two different cats (color palette)

+R: Name their pet

+F: User can view main page with static image of pet

+R: Users can see a still image of their pet at all times.

+F: User can link with Canvas

+R: Users will be redirected to a sign on page to connect to their Canvas account.

+R: Users can see a list of their courses.

+F: User can view tasks

+R: View list of tasks.

+R: Sort tasks by date.

+### Milestone Demo 2 [Progression Logic & Calendar Display]
+F: User can create Canvas-independent tasks

+R: Fill out a task form

+R: Save the task form

+F: User can import tasks from Canvas

+R: Tasks/assignments from the user's courses will be imported as tasks.

+F: User can navigate to progress page [formerly pet profile page]

+R: View their profile.

+R: Profile page allows users to view their progress on specific tasks

+F: User can complete and organize tasks

+R: Completion of tasks influences pet progress

+F: Canvas assignments are imported as tasks

+R: Tasks will have a name, course with which it is associated, and a description!

+R: Users can import tasks multiple times.

+F: User can use calendar feature

+R: A calendar to show which days a task is due.

+F: User can choose between more pets

+R: More than one breed of cat.

+### Milestone Demo 3 [Pet Interaction & Visually Representing Progression]
+F: Make the pet reactive; its mood will visually change

+R: User’s progress and task completion will result in mood changes!

+R: Pets will be animated.

+F: Create the inventory page

+R: User can view the inventory earned from completing tasks!

+R: User can remove candy and place it on their pet (feed it), influencing their

+pet’s progress

+R: Inventory includes different sizes of candies and a rare candy

+F: User can interact with their pet (feed candies)

+R: More expansive animations

+R: User can give candy to their pet, affecting its mood and level

+F: Implement progression system visually

+R: See your pet progress toward the next level with a progress bar

+R: See your progress towards completion of specific tasks in the Progress page

 ### Final Demo
-* Add more states to pet(s)
-    * Task 5 - Make the pet reactive
+F: Add more detailed animations for pet states.

+R: Pet is asleep after a certain time.

+R: Pet has more options for pets/pet colors.

-* Add more customization to pet
+F: Add more customization to pet

-    * Task 5 - Make the pet reactive
+R: Create more items for users to give to their pets

-* Create task reminders/notifications
+F: Create task reminders/notifications

-    * Task 9 - Create task/assignment reminders
+R: Users receive pop-up notifications when a task’s deadline is near